sematext/docs/docs/logs/faq.md

 **Why can't I draw charts (dashboards) using a given field?**

-By default all string values sent to Logsene are analyzed.
+By default all string values sent to Logs Management App are analyzed.
 For each analyzed fields we also create .raw field which is not analyzed.
 If you want to use string field for drawing charts you should either use .raw field or change index templates to use not_analyzed type (<https://sematext.com/blog/custom-elasticsearch-index-templates-in-logsene/>).
  Let's consider and example.
 We have a field called 'title'.
-Logsene uses this field as analyzed one so it is not possible to use it in dashboards.
-Logsene also creates automatically a field called 'title.raw' and this one can be used for charts.
+Our logging management solution uses this field as analyzed one so it is not possible to use it in dashboards.
+It also creates automatically a field called 'title.raw' and this one can be used for charts.

 ### Timestamps